 When you open the hood you can see where the cracks started.
 Appears to be a design defect.
 Mercedes tells me that's a body shop problem--too many miles and nothing can be done after 50k miles.
 Why should I have to pay almost $5,000 to fix plastic fenders that I did not damage?

 This car cost 100k brand new.
 I bought it at 28k miles and in excellent condition from a private owner.
 If this is how the Mercedes Company treats their car owners--not offering any accommodation for my problem--they will never get my business again.
 Plus everyone I know will hear my story.

 NY, NEW YORK -- I took my 2009 MB SL 550 with only 13,000 miles in for its scheduled "B" service.
 At the time of service I mentioned that the brake pedal was a bit low and that the IPOD cable had a crack in it.
 A few hours later the service advisor called me and said the B service was over $450 dollars and that my car needed a recommended "brake flush".
 He said the brake flush even-though a recommended service was not included in the B service and would cost $180 dollars.

 What a rip off.
 I will never buy another MB again.
 I have a 2010 BMW 750i.
 BMW covers all maintenance for 3 years...including cables and brake flushes..
 I repeat do not buy a Mercedes Benz.
-If you do then definitely do not bring it to MB Manhattan they are a rip off.
+If you do then definitely do not bring it to MB Manhattan.
+They are a rip off.

+Service: Installation, maintenance, or repairs provided or guaranteed by a dealer or manufacturer.
 The definition above is the one that most people – myself included-- use when they think of the word “service”, especially as it relates to their beloved automobile.

+Unfortunately, that does not extend to the ownership and management of Mercedes Benz of Laguna Niguel.
 I purchased an S500 from Mercedes Benz of Laguna Niguel in 2006, and have faithfully utilized their service department for all of our scheduled, and non-scheduled, maintenance needs.

 Recently the “SRS” light on my S500 was on, and I dutifully took my car in to have the problem fixed at Mercedes Benz of Laguna Niguel.
 The next day I was told the problem was solved, however as I drove off the lot the light came back on and they asked me to again leave the car in their service bay.